 The email contains not just the product but also a funny and super credible review that tilts the balance in favor of the seller!
 What’s not to love?

 When a customer leaves a session, it doesn’t mean all is lost.
-You could catch them at a better time and upsell the other products that are related to their search and lure them into not just completing their abandoned purchase, but also buy newer products.
+You could have an abandoned cart recovery at a better time and upsell the other products that are related to their search and lure them into not just completing their abandoned purchase, but also buying newer products.

 Look at the way this email has cleverly ticked its upselling factor.
-Not only has the email reminded the customer about the lying products in the cart, but it also provided suggestions on a few more items that might cater to their liking.
+Not only did the best cart abandonment emails remind the customer about the remaining products in the cart, but they also provided suggestions on a few more items that might cater to their liking.

 There are many things you can buy, but loyalty isn’t one of them.

 If you’re having cart abandonment issues with loyal customers, then nudge them with incentives.

 However, the worst mistake you could do here is to frame it as a “discount”.

 Loyal customers expect way more than a couple of slashes offs.
 These are already customers who have liked your product and are your frequent buyers and should be showered with extra brownie points for being loyal to your brand.

 Introduce loyalty/reward points for every order they purchase from the store.
 This way, you’re conditioning them to use the points they’ve already earned and enticing them to return and earn more!